-3. These parts are designed and adjusted for accuracy with all errors in the voltage loop included.

-4. Spec guaranteed by design.

-5. During soft-start, VDAC rises from 0 to 1.1V first and then ramp to VID voltage after receiving valid VID input.

-6. Soft-start ramp rate is determined by the adjustable soft-start oscillator frequency at the speed of 6.25mV per cycle.
+- 3. These parts are designed and adjusted for accuracy with all errors in the voltage loop included. - 4.
+Limits established by characterization and are not production tested. - 5.
+During soft-start, VDAC rises from 0 to 1.1V first and then ramp to VID voltage after receiving valid VID. - 6.
+Soft-start ramp rate is determined by the adjustable soft-start oscillator frequency at the speed of 6.25mV per cycle.